 James Brown is tv producer and creator of a divorce talk show in Utah called Divorce Talk Show.
 Mr Brown is a positive, creative personality who is a true influencer in the divorce industry and who is trying to make a difference in people's lives.
 We are proud of having had the opportunity to speak with him.
-Interview by Marion TD Lewis, Editor in Chief of Divorce Saloon Edited by Jeannie Goldstein, former Editor of Divorce Saloon
+Interview by Lawyer X, Editor in Chief of Divorce Saloon Edited by Jeannie Goldstein, former Editor of Divorce Saloon

 INTERVIEW WITH MR. JAMES BROWN